mkosta74/esp32-smart-battery-monitor/README.md

 **Warning**: Identify pins carefully!
 Wrong connection can damage BMS.
 Use multimeter/scope.

 ## Setup
-1. Install libraries: ESPAsyncWebServer, AsyncTCP (latest from GitHub)
+1. Install libraries: ESPAsyncWebServer, AsyncTCP (latest from GitHub by ESP32Async)
 2. Edit WiFi credentials in code
 3. Upload to ESP32
 4. Open Serial Monitor for IP and JSON logs